-As Spring trudges on we’re still deep in the trenches of the coronavirus pandemic, so it’s impossible to predict when or how “normal” life might return.
-Health experts around the world are working to develop a vaccine for COVID-19, but until that happens America is left with self-isolation and social distancing as the best practices to prevent the spread of the disease.
-It’s a blunt tactic that can help spare hospitals from a catastrophic overload of patients, but it comes at the cost of freezing daily life.
-With summer just around the corner and young ones likely getting really bored at home, consider some of these ideas for family fun!
+Summer is here and we’re still deep in the trenches of the coronavirus pandemic.
+Health experts around the world are working to develop a vaccine for COVID-19, but until that happens America is left with social distancing and masks as the best practices to prevent the spread of the disease.
+It’s a blunt tactic that can help spare hospitals from a catastrophic overload of patients, even as local and county municipalities work to reopen businesses in phases.
+Consider some of these ideas for family fun!

 · Neighborhood scavenger hunts